CME211/notes/lecture-06/complexity-analysis.md

 # CME 211 Lecture 6: Complexity Analysis

+We study the complexity of algorithms to understand the resources required to run a program.

 ## Analysis of algorithms

 Key questions when considering the performance of algorithms:

-* **Time complexity**: How does the number of operations in an algorithm scale with the size of the input?
+* **Time/computational complexity**: How does the number of computational operations in an algorithm scale with the size of the input?

-* **Space complexity**: How do the storage requirements of the algorithm scale?
+* **Space complexity**: How do the storage (memory) requirements of the algorithm scale?

 * **Communication complexity**: Many modern applications in high performance computing are limited by memory communication bandwidth and/or latency.
 This